 For taxpayers in a majority of the states in the U.S., tax time means filing a return for federal and state income taxes.
 However, that’s not the case for everyone across the country.
 If you’re a taxpayer in one of the seven states without an individual income tax, you are not required to prepare and file a state income tax return.

 The following are tax-free states (don’t have income tax):

 Tax Free States in USA (Excluding Dividends and Interest Income)

 Additionally, the following are tax-free states in the USA that don’t have income taxes for earned income, but they do tax dividend and interest income.
 This will phase out in future years, however, making the states both income tax free by 2025.

 States Without Income Taxes – Additional Considerations

-If you live in a state without individual income taxes, you won’t need to pay taxes on your wages or income from Social Security, pensions, or retirement plans, such as 401(k)s or an IRA.
-However, taxpayers in these states are still subject to other types of taxes, including local taxes or sales taxes.
+If you live in a state without individual income taxes, you won’t need to pay taxes on your wages or income from Social Security, pensions, or retirement plans, such as 401(k)s or an individual retirement account (IRA).
+However, taxpayers in these states are still subject to other types of taxes, including local taxes, property taxes, or sales taxes.